If you buy through links on our site, we may earn an affiliate commission. Details

 Doubles: Pickleball game played between 4 people (2 on each team).
 Teams can be men, women or mixed doubles.

-Double Bounce: A ball that bounces more than once, on one side of the net before being returned resulting in lost point.
+Double Bounce: A ball that bounces more than once on one side of the net before being returned resulting in a lost point.

 Double Hit: Ball is hit twice by one team before returning over the net.
 Double hits may occur when the same player hits twice or can involve both players on a team.